Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Applications of KGPLMs

-Sentiment analysis aims to analyze whether the emotions expressed in the text are positive, negative, or neutral, which can be categorized into word-level, sentence-level, and aspect-level tasks.
-This task requires detecting the five types of elements: entity, aspect, opinion, holder, and time.
-Recently, sentiment analysis has made remarkable advance with the help of PLMs, which achieve state-of-the-art performance on diverse sentiment analysis benchmarks.
+\textbf{Sentiment Analysis.} Sentiment analysis aims to analyze whether the emotions expressed in the text are positive, negative, or neutral.
+Recently, sentiment analysis has made remarkable advances with the help of PLMs, which achieve state-of-the-art performance on diverse benchmarks.
 However, current PLMs focus on acquiring semantic information through self-supervision techniques, disregarding sentiment-related knowledge throughout pre-training \cite{Sentix}.
-By integrating different types of sentiment knowledge into the pre-training process, the learned semantic representation would be more appropriate for sentiment analysis.
-For this reason, several KGPLMs have been applied to sentiment analysis, including SentiLARE \cite{SentiLARE} and KET \cite{KET}.
-These models have proven the effectiveness of injecting KGs into PLMs for sentiment analysis, as demonstrated by experiments across commonly-used datasets like Stanford Sentiment Treebank \cite{SST}, Movie Review \cite{MR}, and Yelp-2/5 \cite{Yelp}.
+By integrating different types of sentiment knowledge into the pre-training process, the learned semantic representation would be more appropriate.
+For this reason, several KGPLMs have been applied to sentiment analysis, including SentiLARE \cite{SentiLARE}, KCF-PLM \cite{KCF-PLM}, and KET \cite{KET}, which have proven the effectiveness of injecting KGs into PLMs for sentiment analysis.